-Join Tim Grey for an in-depth discussion in this video Assembling from Adobe Bridge, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Assembling from Adobe Bridge, part of Learning HDR (2012).

 Using Photoshop to create a high dynamic range image requires, of course, that you identify the individual images that you want to use to assemble the final result.
 One of the easiest ways to get started with that process is to take advantage of Adobe Bridge, which is included with Photoshop.
 You can navigate to a folder that contains the frames you want to assemble into a composite high dynamic range image.
 In this case, I have several exposures captured in a wine shop, and I want to assemble all three of these into a single final result.

 So, I'll go ahead and choose the first image by simply clicking on its Thumbnail, and then hold the Shift key and click on the last image in the sequence.
 And that will select all of the images in that sequence.
 Here just three images, so I click on the first image and shift-click on the third image and all three of those photos then are selected.
 In this case, I think the color temperature is a little bit off, especially in the center photo you can see that the color is a bit too yellow, I think.
 So, I'd also like to apply some basic adjustments to these images before I send them into Photoshop.
 Keep in mind that when I send these images to Photoshop in order to create an HDR image.